RCHG/rchg.github.io/_posts/2019-11-7-ESMValTool-review.md

 After navigate in the code, and try to add few things, here are few remarks about how the code was created:

-- Programed in Python (although add modules in R, NCL or Julia is possible for specific part of the workflow)
+- Programed in **Python** (although add modules in R, NCL or Julia is possible for specific part of the workflow)
-- It follows the Object Oriented Programming style
+- It follows the **Object Oriented Programming style**
-- The core of the code relies on Iris Cubes, a library from Met-Office.
+- The core of the code relies on **Iris Cubes**, a library from Met-Office.
-- The configuration files are yamale files (.yml) so easy to read and visually understand.
+- The configuration files are **YAML files** (.yml) so easy to read and visually understand.

 #### Programmed in Python